metashell/metashell/docs/manual/getting_started.md

 `fib<3>` also in a TemplateInstantiation event and so on.
 You can also see, that when `fib<5>` gets to the point to instantiate `fib<3>` it has already been instantiated by `fib<4>`, so only a Memoization event happens.

+There is one more type of template event that we haven't seen so far.
+That is called __DeducedTemplateArgumentSubstitution__.
+This event can happen when the compiler substitutes template arguments determined as part of template argument deduction for either a class template partial specialization or a function template.

 ### Breakpoints and continue